Sanjay Sharma (serial killer): Arrest and trial

-Initially, it was believed that Sharma might've been hiding out in Copenhagen, where he had acquaintances.
-In actuality, Sharma was laying low in Long Island, where he had recently applied for a taxi driver's licence.
+Initially, it was believed that Sharma was hiding in Copenhagen, where he had acquaintances.
+In actuality, Sharma was laying low in Long Island, where he had applied for a taxi driver's licence.
 Unbeknownst to him, ever since his arrival from Canada, he had been monitored by the FBI, who suspected him of residing in the country illegally.
 On 18 May 2000, he was arrested in front of a bank in Brooklyn without incident and driven to a local police station, where he admitted that he was being sought by the Danish authorities for a double homicide, but denied being the actual culprit.

 He voluntarily waived his right to a hearing and was extradited back to Denmark, where he was charged with the murders of Carla Clasen and Natuk.
 Approximately one month later, in June 2000, while he was still in custody, Sharma attempted to escape by setting fire to a cupboard in his cell, causing the entire prison block to be evacuated.
 The attempt failed, and following that incident, he was placed in maximum security detention in Horsens, as authorities feared he might take hostages or other violent actions against other inmates.

 During the course of the trial, witness testimony from friends and acquaintances of both Sharma and Clasen revealed that the former had no love interest in the latter, as less than two hours after his wedding, Sharma had attempted to apply for residency and a work permit.
 In addition, two of Sharma's gay lovers, Torben and Jan Kvik, confirmed that on that same wedding night, they had a threesome with Sharma which was recorded on video, and that he had called his wife a "big fat cow" on several occasions.

 Despite Sanjay Sharma's claims of innocence and criticisms that the Danish police hadn't done a proper investigation, a 12-member jury panel found him guilty of both murders, and he was subsequently convicted, receiving the mandatory sentence of life imprisonment.

 Imprisonment

 Shortly after his conviction, Sharma appealed his sentence to the Supreme Court, which upheld the verdict in November 2001.
 Since 2012, he has been eligible for parole, but has thus far not been approved for it.
-In 2005, Sharma's new girlfriend, Ketty Andersen, made an interview with Ekstra Bladet, during which she asserted her belief that he's a scapegoat and would fight for his release, and if that ever happened, they would marry and move to Sweden.
+In 2005, Sharma's new girlfriend, Ketty Andersen, made an interview with Ekstra Bladet where she asserted her belief that he was a scapegoat.
+She also claimed she would fight for his release, and if that ever happened, they would marry and move to Sweden.